Constraint tableaux for two-dimensional fuzzy logics: The logics for a two-dimensional treatment of uncertainty

 We use expansions of $[0,1]\odot [0,1]$ by implication connectives derived from the \L{}ukasiewicz or G\"{o}del implication described above.
-There are two possibilities we consider.
-The first dualizes the implication by the co-implication, the second results in negating implication by the conjunction of the positive part of the antecedent and the negative part of the consequent.
+Their positive support coincides with those of $\L$ and $\mathsf{G}$ implications.
+For the negative support, we consider two options.
+The first one dualizes the implication by the co-implication, the second results in negating implication by the conjunction of the positive part of the antecedent and the negative part of the consequent.
 For \L{}ukasiewicz logics these result in:

 For G\"{o}del logics we obtain: